VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 ## Questions for TA
 * Is our project ambitious enough ?
 Too ambitious ?
+* Does 'providing consumers with safer food-related information' explains some aspect of 'social good' enough?
+Or is it desirable to ask further and deeper question?
 * Do you have bad experiences from a Chicago's restaurant to share with us ?